josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 It was when I finally stumbled upon a marvelous little CLI tool called [Bubblewrap](https://developers.google.com/web/android/trusted-web-activity/quick-start) that I knew I could finally stop looking.

 ### Bubblewrap at a glance

 The topic of using Bubblewrap to generate an Android app could easily take up its own 5,000-word blog post, but in short: Bubblewrap is a command line interface (CLI) tool that asks you to install some dependencies, then simply generates an Android app for you based on your progressive web app's URL.

 I don't want to short-change Bubblewrap, because it's undeniably amazing, and odds are good that my app wouldn't be in the store without it.
 But again, as with anything related to Google tech: _it's not quite that simple_.

-<Callout>Bubblewrap is a command line interface (CLI) tool that asks you to install some dependencies, then simply generates an Android app for you based on your progressive web app's URL.</Callout>
+<Callout>Bubblewrap is a command line interface (CLI) tool that asks you to install some dependencies, then simply generates an Android app for you based on your progressive web app's&nbsp;URL.</Callout>

 The first hurdle is getting all the dependencies installed in the proper location.
 Bubblewrap is really explicit about where it wants to find its dependencies, and each one is pretty chonky.
 The documentation I followed was already outdated, but fortunately, I was able to Google for some updated answers (as I recall, I needed to download an older version of one of the dependencies).